Actions

 Hisaki Nimiya Sega of Japan Coordinator Hisaki Nimiya is a coordinator and translator with Sega of Japan which assisted Sega Sound Team during their work with Michael Jackson.

 Hisashi Suzuki Sega of Japan Director Hisashi Suzuki is a veteran Sega of Japan executive, director, and engineer, and the Sega representative who worked most closely with Michael Jackson during his past collaborations with the company.
-Suzuki was Jackson's primary point-of-contact for Sega, and the two reputedly developed a close friendship over the years.
+Suzuki was Jackson's primary point of contact for Sega, and the two reputedly developed a close friendship over the years.

-Roger Hector Sega Technical Institute General Manager Roger Hector was Sega Technical Institute's General Manager, and while not directly involved in sound production, was responsible for a number of important decisions relating to Michael Jackson's involvement with Sonic 3.
+Roger Hector Sega Technical Institute General Manager Roger Hector was Sega Technical Institute's General Manager, and while not directly involved in sound production, was responsible for some important decisions relating to Michael Jackson's involvement with Sonic 3.
 Hector states that he was the one officially responsible for both hiring and firing Jackson, and for assigning Howard Drossin to replace the offending music.
 Hector was the first person within Sega to bring the artist's involvement to light, and is the source of the claim that Jackson was fired over his 1993 sexual abuse allegations.
 Roger Hector interview by hxc (August 2005), Roger Hector interview by Games™ (2007)

 Interviews